-My training enables me to incorporate a combined approach to therapy that brings together different elements of specific therapies, such as Cognitive behaviour Therapy (CBT) and EMDR, along with my basic beliefs in psychotherapy.
+My training enables me to incorporate different elements of evidenced based therapies, such as Cognitive behaviour Therapy (CBT) and EMDR, along with my basic beliefs in psychotherapy.
 I hold the view that there is no single approach that can treat each client in all situations.

 What is EMDR?
 (Eye Movement Desensitisation and Reprocessing Therapy)

-When a person is involved in a distressing event, they may feel overwhelmed and their brain may be unable to process the information like a normal memory.
+When a person is involved in a distressing event or an adverse experience, they may feel overwhelmed and their brain may be unable to process the information as per usual.
 The distressing memory seems to become frozen on a neurological level.
-When a person recalls the distressing memory, the person can re-experience what they saw, heard, smelt, tasted or felt, but it can be so distressing that they will often repress the feelings connected to the traumatic event.
+When the distressing memory is triggered, the person re-experiences what they once saw, heard, smelt, tasted or felt, but it can be so distressing that they will often repress the feelings connected to the traumatic event.
 What remains however, are the negative core beliefs that govern ones day-to-day life.

 Please click here to find out more about EMDR from the EMDR Association UK & Europe